ufal/npfl114/exam/questions.md

 #### Questions@:, Lecture 3 Questions
-- Considering a neural network with $D$ input neurons, a single ReLU hidden layer with $H$ units and softmax output layer with $K$ units, write down the formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $g$ and negative log likelihood loss.
+- Considering a neural network with $D$ input neurons, a single ReLU hidden layer with $H$ units and softmax output layer with $K$ units, write down the explicit formulas of the gradient of all the MLP parameters (two weight matrices and two bias vectors), assuming input $\boldsymbol x$, target $g$ and negative log likelihood loss.
 [10]

 - Assume a network with MSE loss generated a single output $o \in \mathbb{R}$, and the target output is $g$.
-What is the value of the loss function itself, and what is the gradient of the loss function with respect to $o$?
+What is the value of the loss function itself, and what is the explicit formula of the gradient of the loss function with respect to $o$?
 [5]

 - Assume a network with cross-entropy loss generated a single output
   $z \in \mathbb{R}$, which is passed through the sigmoid output activation function, producing $o = \sigma(z)$.
-If the target output is $g$, what is the value of the loss function itself, and what is the gradient of the loss function with respect to $z$?
+If the target output is $g$, what is the value of the loss function itself, and what is the explicit formula of the gradient of the loss function with respect to $z$?
 [5]

 - Assume a network with cross-entropy loss generated a k-element output
   $\boldsymbol z \in \mathbb{R}^K$, which is passed through the softmax output activation function, producing $\boldsymbol o=\operatorname{softmax}(\boldsymbol z)$.
-  If the target distribution is $\boldsymbol g$, what is the value of the loss function itself, and what is the gradient of the loss function with respect to
+  If the target distribution is $\boldsymbol g$, what is the value of the loss function itself, and what is the explicit formula of the gradient of the loss function with respect to $\boldsymbol z$?
-  $\boldsymbol z$?
 [5]

 - Define $L_2$ regularization and describe its effect both on the value of the loss function and on the value of the loss function gradient.
 [5]